microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end-to-end.md

 1. How will you secure the IoT Hub?

 2. How will you secure the IoT Device Provisioning Service?

-*Ensuring auditing and compliance*

-Describe how you will use Azure features to ensure the following:

-1. How will you monitor and audit device access?

-2. How will you monitor and audit Azure resource changes?

-3. How will you create custom alerts and execute remediation and investigation activities on detection?

-4. What tools would you setup to surface audit and compliance reporting to IT Executives?

 *Ensure secure Device updates*